None of this has been possible without the help of hundreds, no thousands, of folks who helped support projects in Medora.

 Here is a short list of our most recent, Donor-Funded Projects

-Supports the performance and fine arts in downtown Medora, at the Von Hoffman House, and at the Andrist Stage and Windgarden -- John Andrist made a matching gift pledge, and people from around the state responded.
+Supports the arts in downtown Medora, at the Von Hoffman House, and at the Andrist Stage and Windgarden -- John Andrist made a matching gift pledge, and people responded.

 Medora Musical Bathroom Expansion -- completed 2017

 Thanks to contributions by Mark & Claudia Thompson, owners of H.A.
-Thomson and Sons, as well as Paul Gurholt, the rest room capacity was nearly DOUBLED, helping most everyone got to see the kick off of act two of the show.
+Thomson and Sons, as well as Paul Gurholt, the rest room capacity was nearly DOUBLED.

 Old Town Hall Theater & Sorensen Stage expansion and renovation -- completed 2017

-Now home to numerous all year long, this project was funded by a combination of lead donors, John Andrist and Mike & Peggy Bullinger, and numerous seat sponsors within the theater itself.
+Now home to numerous shows, this project was funded by a combination of lead donors, John Andrist and Mike & Peggy Bullinger, and numerous seat sponsors within the theater itself.

 Bill & Jane Marcil Life Skills Center -- completed 2016

-First ever creation of a space that offers our staff, cast, student and international workers, and volunteers a place to work, train, and grow together.
+$7,000,000 First ever creation of a space for staff, cast, student and international workers, and volunteers to work, train, and grow together in.